Graduation Frequently Asked Questions

 Q. When will I receive information about the graduation ceremony?

-A. Commencement information is available in early spring.
-Information will be mailed to your current address on file with the SDSU WebPortal.
-Commencement information is also provided on the SDSU
+Commencement website in the middle of fall.
+The Commencement Brochure will be mailed to your current address on file with the SDSU WebPortal in early spring.

 Q. Will I receive my diploma at the commencement ceremony?

 A. No. Diplomas will be mailed to the diploma

 mailing address you indicated on your graduation application.

 VI.
 The Diploma

 Q. When will I receive my diploma?

 A. Diplomas are mailed to students approximately four

 to six weeks after official written notification is sent to them confirming